- Home

 DOWNLOAD: UVLC Constitution

-Exceptions: sub-committee meetings individually called
+EXCEPTIONS: sub-committee meetings are individually called.